-Living on campus is also convenient.
-You are only a few short minutes away from the action- whether that’s attending classes and chapel, studying at the library, or joining in a pickup game of soccer.
-You will also enjoy spending time with your fellow students during meals at the dining hall.
+Living on campus provides many conveniences.
+You are only a few short minutes away from the action- whether that’s attending classes and chapel, studying at the library, playing cards in the commons, or enjoying delicious coffee from our own Kahawa Cafe.

 On-campus housing at Grace Christian University provides a variety of living options.
 Each of the residence halls has its own unique personality and style.